 If the device works in the second port it indicates that the first port may be damaged and may need to be replaced or repaired.
 However, if the drive doesn’t work in any of your USB interfaces you need to look further to determine the problem.

-It’s possible that your USB flash drive is recognized by your Mac just fine but isn’t showing up because certain specific Finder settings have been changed.
-Here’s what you need to do to fix them:
+It’s possible that your USB flash drive is recognized by your Mac just fine but isn’t showing up in the usual places (your desktop and/or the sidebar in Finder) because certain specific settings have been changed.

 - Open Finder and click the Finder menu.

-- Go to the General tab (Finder > Preferences > General) and make sure the External disks item is selected.
+- Go to the General tab (Finder > Settings > General) and make sure the External disks item is selected.

 - Go to the Sidebar tab and make sure the External disks location is selected.